How Arduino builds a sketch?

 Arduino specific directories

-It’s also useful to know where the compilation artifacts end up and where the packages used for building a specific target are stored.
-This isn’t immediately obvious, since these files are placed in several hidden directories.
+In Arduino, location of build artifacts and used libraries is not immediately obvious, since these files are placed in several hidden directories.
 However, their locations can be found in the build log.
 Let’s take a quick look at these directories.

 Arduino15 directory